Speaker

 | Problem or Solution?
 Clinical Evidence connecting Needle-Free Connectors to Lower Rates of CLABSI and Occlusions

-| This presentation will look at types of evidence and why "real world studies" reporting actual clinical outcomes are more applicable to clinical practice decisions than laboratory studies. | 1.0 Nursing CE | Watch now |
+| This presentation will look at types of evidence and why "real world studies" reporting actual clinical outcomes are more applicable to clinical practice decisions than laboratory studies. | Watch now |

 Michele Biscossi, ACNP-BC, MS, RN, CNL, VA-BC